 DISCUSSION: (U) Hq USARV policy on replacements for HHC, TFO is to require the parent organization of a given individual to furnish his replacement.
-Notification of an impending loss is provided USARV AG by message 30 days prior to the individual's DEROS.
-Additionally, an updated roster is provided USARV AG monthly.
+Notification of an impending loss is provided USARV AG by message 30 days prior to the individual's parent unit does not have a qualified individual on hand to replace the departing officer or EM.